 The Tivo Stream 4K offers a lot for a $50 device.
 It's easy to use, well organized, great for discovery, and fast.
-The major downsides are that it's new and there isn't a whole lot of troubleshooting information available if things go wrong, and it doesn't have an accompanying app with a virtual remote just yet.
+The major downsides are that there isn't a whole lot of troubleshooting information available if things go wrong.
+And it doesn't have an accompanying app with a virtual remote just yet.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.